-To help ensure its decisions are fair and workable, the commission employs a staff of about 50 people - engineers, rate analysts, attorneys, accountants, investigators, economists, secretaries and other support personnel.
+To help ensure its decisions are fair and workable, the commission employs a staff of about 50 people - engineers, utility analysts, attorneys, auditors, investigators, economists, secretaries and other support personnel.
 The commission staff is organized in three divisions - administration, legal and utilities.